ZiadJ/primevue-extended/README.md

 ## 6. Pivot Table

-A component that dynamically groups tabular data by specifiable columns featuring:
+A component that dynamically groups tabular data by specifiable columns.

-- Multi-column grouping via dropdown selection
-- Resizable columns
-- Sortable headers
-- Inline quantity editing
-- Expandable/collapsible grouped rows

 ---